-In the first quarter of 2017, Telekom Austria Group again managed to increase revenues both on a reported and proforma basis.
-This was achieved via successful cross-and upselling as well as value-based management with a focus on high-value customers and attractive fixed-line propositions.
+In the first half of 2017, Telekom Austria Group managed to increase revenues and EBITDA with a focus on high-value customers and attractive fixed-line propositions.
 Nevertheless, most of the Group's mobile markets continued to be characterised by intense competition, partly resulting from ongoing macroeconomic headwinds, which however, continued to flatten out a bit in some segments.
-Also, results in the first quarter were supported by a 12.5% appreciation of the Belarusian Rouble versus the EUR, and cost efficiencies which allowed to translate service revenue growth into EBITDA increase.
+Also, results in the first half of 2017 were supported by a 10.2% appreciation of the Belarusian Rouble versus the EUR, and cost efficiencies which allowed to translate service revenue growth into EBITDA increase.
 Results were negatively affected by regulatory headwinds, especially from the stepwise abolition of retail roaming in the EU as of 30 April 2016 and 15 June 2017.
 Nevertheless, the roaming impact came in slightly lower than expected.
 EBITDA growth was also supported from project-driven revenue contribution in Austria as well as higher-than-usual non-cash relevant items.

-In spite of the illustrated challenges, the Management of Telekom Austria Group remains committed to its growth strategy by concentrating on the following focus areas: Exceling in the core business, expansion of products and services as well as value-accretive mergers and acquisitions.
+In this business environment, the Management of Telekom Austria Group remains committed to its growth strategy by concentrating on the following focus areas: Exceling in the core business, expansion of products and services as well as value-accretive mergers and acquisitions.

 These activities will be coupled with ongoing efforts to continuously increase operating efficiency.

-For the year 2017, the Management of Telekom Austria Group aims to offset the negative roaming impact and is confident that the result of the first half will support the Managements expectation of achieving modest growth in Group revenues (on a reported basis).
+For the year 2017, the Management of Telekom Austria Group aims to more than offset the negative roaming impact and is confident that the result of the first half will support the Managements expectation of achieving modest growth in Group revenues (on a reported basis).

 In order to monetise the strong data growth, Telekom Austria Group will further invest in the LTE rollout across its markets as well as the accelerated fibre deployment in Austria.
-Despite the ongoing intensified investment into these areas, CAPEX before spectrum investments and acquisitions will decrease moderately to approximately EUR 725 mn in 2017.
+Despite the ongoing intensified investment into these areas, CAPEX before spectrum investments and acquisitions is expected to come in at approximately EUR 725 mn in 2017.